 Scroll down to read the story of how we started BearMade ↓

 Boy (Oscar) meets girl (Nell) in a coffee shop.
 They design a small "Bear Minimal" (our first name) bag and make a terrible prototype.
 Fortunately they soon find Amy, a master bag maker.
 She makes the bag much better.

 Fast forward a couple of years and the range has expanded.
 Nell and Oscar are married.
-The team has grown, and thanks to being featured in WIRED, are now called BearMade, they got our name wrong and it stuck.
+The team has grown, and thanks to being featured in WIRED, we're now called BearMade.
+They got our name wrong, and it stuck.